wilbooorn/prepwork/w0/environment-setup.md

   an invitation to the App Academy team).
 You can either download the Slack client or simply use their browser app.

+## Accessing the Exercises

-Also make sure you have all the exercises downloaded.
+You should also have all the  exercises downloaded.
 If you're working with Cloud9, the setup instructions are in the reading above; if you're working locally, you can enter
 `git clone https://github.com/appacademy/appacademy-prep.git`
 into your terminal to copy this repository.